tieututinhoc/piracy/docs/README.md

 -   [Traning Circle](https://trainingcircle.in/) - (EN-US) - Coding, reversing & other tutorials.
 -   [IPFessay](https://gitlab.com/stavros/IPFessay) - An easy way to publish uncensorable essays on IPFS.
 -   [sshfs-win](https://github.com/billziss-gh/sshfs-win) - SSHFS-Win is a minimal port of SSHFS to Windows.
+-   [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) - A free and open source editor for video subtitles.
+-   [Shreddit](https://github.com/x89/Shreddit) - Removes your comment history on Reddit as deleting an account does not do so.
+-   [PowerDeleteSuite for Reddit](https://github.com/j0be/PowerDeleteSuite) - Delete all your reddit history.

 ### Website archiving tools